AvyFly/parasect/CONTRIBUTING.rst

    $ poetry install

-You can now run an interactive Python session, or the command-line interface:
+You can now run an interactive Poetry shell, giving you access to the virtual environment.

 .. code:: console

-   $ poetry run python
-   $ poetry run parasect
+   $ poetry shell

 .. _Poetry: https://python-poetry.org/
 .. _Nox: https://nox.thea.codes/